goonmandu/GoonBoard-HE/README.md

 4. Click on the `PlatformIO: Build` button.
 5. Click on the `PlatformIO: Upload` button.
 6. Put your microcontroller into DFU mode by shorting `RST` and `GND`.
-7. Wait a few seconds and your microcontroller will be recognized as `GoonMandu Proof-of-Concept Keyboard` with VID:PID `2B00:B1E5`.
+7. Wait a few seconds and your microcontroller will be recognized as `GoonMandu GoonBoard` with VID:PID `2B00:B1E5`.

 ## Performance
 - Polling rate: 1000 Hz